 |

-- Iterating over dictionaries using for loops - Stack Overflow
+- Iterate through a C++ Vector using a for loop - Stack Overflow

 - How to iterate (keys, values) in JavaScript? - Stack Overflow